T-Ralph/javascript-hangman/README.md

-# JavaScript - Hangman by T-Ralph
+# JavaScript Assignment - Hangman by T-Ralph

 ## Requirements
 - User is presented with a word they must guess for, but the word is only shown with underscores instead of letters so that “p r o g r a m m i n g” appears as “_ _ _ _ _ _ _ _ _ _ _”